Featured ArticlesSearch full archive

 His research focuses on diversity, leadership, innovation, effectiveness and well-being in teams and organisations.
 His research has been published in leading academic journals and has been funded by the Economic and Social Research Council and industry.
 He works as a practitioner with businesses and organisations in these areas.
 He led the ESRC Seminar Series on Making Diversity at Work Effective between 2014 and 2016.

-Lilian Otaye-Ebede is an Associate Professor of Human Resource Management (HRM) at Liverpool University.
+Lilian Otaye-Ebede is an Associate Professor of Human Resource Management (HRM) at the University of Liverpool.
 Her research explores the influence of HR strategies, practices (including Equality & Diversity and High Performance Work Practices) knowledge and capabilities on employee wellbeing and performance, and has appeared in leading academic journals, scholarly book chapters and practitioner publications.
-Prior to joining Liverpool University, she worked at Liverpool John Moores University and as a Post-Doctoral Research Associate with the Centre for Performance-Led HR at Lancaster University.
-She also previously worked at Aston University, Birmingham as a Research Associate on a project sponsored by the British Safety Council with the Aston Centre for Human Resources.
+Prior to joining the University of Liverpool, she worked at LJMU as a lecturer progressing to Reader (Associate Professor), at Lancaster University as a Post-Doctoral Research Associate with the Centre for Performance-Led HR, and at Aston University, Birmingham as a Research Associate on a project sponsored by the British Safety Council with the Aston Centre for Human Resources.

 Lilian is an Associate Member of the Higher Education Academy and an Academic Member of the Chartered Institute of Personnel Development.
 She is currently an editorial board member of the Journal of Organizational Effectiveness: People and Performance, the International Journal of HRM and the African Journal of Management.
 Lilian has also gained experience in the commercial world having worked in industry undertaking various HR practitioner roles before becoming an academic.